-Topic 55 Payroll and Personnel Issued 07/01/15 Section 57 Employee Recognition Activities Page 3 of 10
+Topic 55 Payroll and Personnel Issued 12/07/15 Section 57 Employee Recognition Activities Page 3 of 10

 - 1.11.1.
-Contributions to such funds must be voluntary. - 1.11.2.
-Contributions to such funds are not to be solicited from those who are not officers or employees of the State. - 1.11.3.
-Such monies may not be deposited with the OST. - 1.11.4.
+Contributions to employees' or managers' funds must be voluntary. - 1.11.2.
+Contributions to employees' or managers' funds are not to be solicited from those who are not officers or employees of the State. - 1.11.3.
+Money in employees' or managers' funds must not be deposited with the OST, otherwise it becomes public money - 1.11.4.
 The proceeds from employees' or managers' funds may be used for life events, parties, and other activities that, while not prohibited by law, are not appropriate uses for employee recognition funds. - 1.11.5.
 As is the case with employee recognition funds, the benefit to the public from the use of public resources (e.g., employee time or State facilities) in connection with activities relating to employees' or managers' funds, when requiring the use of public resources (i.e., employee time or State facilities), must outweigh their cost to the public. - 2.
-How money for employee recognition activities may be raised. - 2.1.
+How money for employee recognition funds may be raised. - 2.1.
 In accepting donations from any source, particular care must be taken to avoid conflicts of interest or the appearance of conflicts of interest.
 It would be unwise, for example, to accept a contribution from any individual or entity that has business pending with the State. - 2.2.
 When accepting donations, the costs of any special restrictions must be considered.
 For example, were someone to offer a gift of \$1,000 under the condition that the principal be held in trust and only the interest be available for distribution under an agency's employee recognition plan, it would be prudent to refuse the gift.
 The \$10 or \$20 interest that the gift might earn each year would be considerably less than the costs to establish and administer the trust - 2.3.
 Agencies may not: - 2.3.1.
 Engage in gambling type endeavors, such as raffles, to raise employee recognition funds. - 2.3.2.
 Injudiciously use State resources-i.e., supplies, services, equipment, the compensated time of State employees, etc.-to solicit employee recognition donations or to stage employee recognition events.
 The benefit to the State derived from such use must outweigh its cost. - 2.4.
 Agencies may: - 2.4.1.
-Sponsor auctions or silent auctions, where the outcome is determined by a participant's public bid, rather than by chance. - 2.4.2.
-Hold contests or competitions, where the outcome is determined by a participant's skill, rather than by chance.
+Sponsor auctions or silent auctions, where the outcome is determined by a participant's public bid, rather than by chance.

-Topic 55 Payroll and Personnel Issued 07/01/15 Section 57 Employee Recognition Activities Page 4 of 10
+Topic 55 Payroll and Personnel Issued 12/07/15 Section 57 Employee Recognition Activities Page 4 of 10